manas-katual/digital-notes/src/site/notes/Linux Notes/index.md

 Welcome traveler!
 You’ve stumbled into my humble garden of thought

 I am currently exploring about Linux.
-Particularly I am making this notes for Red Hat (RHCSA Exam)
+Particularly I am making this notes for Red Hat (RHCSA Exam).
+But this notes apply for all Linux distros out there with some minor changes

 It is not well structured and completed yet.
 I am working on it.
-Feel free to point out my mistakes.
+Feel free to correct me if anything is missing.

 ## Key Landing Pages